 The diagnosis of hypertension is based on repeated, reproducible measurements of elevated blood pressure (Table 11–1).
 The diagnosis serves primarily as a prediction of consequences for the patient; it seldom includes a statement about the cause of hypertension.

 TABLE 11–1Classification of hypertension on the basis of blood pressure. ||Download (.pdf) TABLE 11–1Classification of hypertension on the basis of blood pressure.

 |≥ 140/90 ||Hypertension |

 |≥ 160/100 ||Stage 2 |

 Epidemiologic studies indicate that the risks of damage to kidney, heart, and brain are directly related to the extent of blood pressure elevation.
 Even mild hypertension (blood pressure 140/90 mm Hg) increases the risk of eventual end-organ damage.
 Starting at 115/75 mm Hg, cardiovascular disease risk doubles with each increment of 20/10 mm Hg throughout the blood pressure range.
 Both systolic hypertension and diastolic hypertension are associated with end-organ damage; so-called isolated systolic hypertension is not benign.
-The risks—and therefore the urgency of instituting therapy—increase in proportion to the magnitude of ...
+The risks—and therefore the urgency of instituting therapy—increase in proportion to the magnitude of blood pressure ...